fireship-io/fireship.io/hugo/content/lessons/bigquery-ml-quickstart/index.md

 ### Optional: Analyze in Data Studio

 Make a query, then click **Export -> Explore in Data Studio**.
 A solid ML algorithm typically starts off with a thorough exploratory analysis.
-DataStudio will help you visualize the dataset and create custom charts
+DataStudio will help you visualize the dataset and create custom charts.

 {{< figure src="img/bigquery-datastudio.png"  >}}

 ## Create a Predictive ML Model

-Now we're ready for the fun part - converting our horse racing data into predictive ML model.
+Now we're ready for the fun part - converting our horse racing data into a predictive ML model.
 We will use another GCP service called [DataLab](https://cloud.google.com/datalab/), which connects a cloud VM to a Python notebook, along with a connection to your BigQuery dataset.
 In other words, it puts unlimited compute resources at your fingertips for training ML models on your data.

 {{% box icon="hazard" class="box-red" %}}
 The DataLab instance will accrue costs.
 Make sure to delete the VM from the compute tab and any other resources after you are finished with this tutorial.